Stuffed Capsicums Thumb

 This Fresh recipe has been extracted from the Yates Garden Fresh Cookbook published by HarperCollins.

-In Hungary and parts of Italy, where capsicums/peppers are a major commercial crop, a common cooking method is to cut them into halves, remove the seeds and membrane, and stuff a variety of mixtures into the bell-shaped shells and bake in an oven until all the flavours meld.
+In Hungary and parts of Italy, where sweet peppers are a major commercial crop, a classic cooking method is to slice them into halves, remove the seeds and membrane, stuff a tasty mix of tomatoes, breadcrumbs and herbs into the bell-shaped shells, then oven-bake them until all the flavours meld.

 Serves 2-4